gc-na/cshellwiki.github.io/wiki/ftp_english.md

-# [English] Bash ftp Usage: Transfer files over a network
+# [Linux] C Shell (csh) ftp用法: Transfer files between systems

 ## Overview
-The `ftp` command is a standard network protocol used to transfer files between a client and a server over the Internet or an intranet.
-It allows users to upload and download files, manage directories, and perform various file operations on remote systems.
+The `ftp` command in C Shell (csh) is used to transfer files between a local computer and a remote server using the File Transfer Protocol (FTP).
+It allows users to upload and download files, manage directories, and perform various file operations on the remote server.

 ## Usage
 The basic syntax of the `ftp` command is as follows: